sysopmatt/madams-dev/_posts/2026-03-30-no-more-blob-crawling-table-storage-metrics-in-plain-sql.md

 | `time_travel_bytes` | Historical versions kept around for time travel and rollbacks |
 | `num_time_travel_files` | File count for time travel |

 The vacuumable vs. time travel split is the most useful part.
 You can immediately tell if a table is bloated because nobody's running `VACUUM`, or if it's just carrying a lot of history.

+*Hint: Predictive Optimization is your friend who performs automatic `VACUUM` as needed*

 ## Example